-- of any incidents where the member of staff had reasonable grounds to suspect a student was in possession of a prohibited item as listed in section 3 - if they believe that a search has revealed a safeguarding risk - all searches for prohibited items (listed in section 3), including incidents where no items were found, will be recorded in the school's safeguarding system.
+- of any incidents where the member of staff had reasonable grounds to suspect a student was in possession of a prohibited item as listed in section - if they believe that a search has revealed a safeguarding risk - all searches for prohibited items (listed in section 3), including incidents where no items were found, will be recorded in the school's safeguarding system.

-Informing Parents
+Informing Parents and Carers

-Parents will always be informed of any search for a prohibited item (listed in section 3).
+Parents and carers will always be informed of any search for a prohibited item (listed in section 3) if an item is found.
 A member of staff will tell the parents as soon as is reasonably practicable:

 - what happened

-- what was found, if anything
+- what was found

 - what has been confiscated, if anything

 - what action the school has taken, including any sanctions that have been applied to their child